 One of the most overlooked planning aspects of hybrid events is dedicating time and energy preparing your event team.
 The staff is of course a key part to event success, but its often assumed they know what they need to do and what to expect.
 Especially in our new and changing environment, they’ll need more training and clearer expectations up front to help become a resource for your attendees, speakers, and sponsors.

 Here are a few ways we’ve coached our clients to ready their event team:

 Hybrid events have changed the way our teams are structured and interacted with our audiences.
 We work with our clients to help train and prepare for all the unique aspects of hybrid meetings.
-If you’re looking for a complete hybrid solution from a company with live event production and an in-house virtual platform, reach out to us today!
+If you’re looking for a complete hybrid solution from a company with av services like live event production, an in-house virtual platform, and virtual event production reach out to us today!

 This blog post is part of a series.
 View the other posts here: